e100/makerplane-configs/INSTALL.md

 ```
 ![git clone](/images/git-clone.png)

-## Install software for the x729 UPS board
+## Optional - Install software for the x729 UPS board

-NOTES: I2C and SPI are enabled by default in Ubuntu image so no need to enable them.
-If using another image you might need to enable those options using `sudo raspi-config`
+This will setup the software for the x729, if you are not using this device you can skip any section related to it.<br>

 ```
 cd ~/.makerplane